shortbloke/home_assistant_config/docs/automations.md

 - In combination with an [DropBox Sync add-on](https://github.com/danielwelch/hassio-dropbox-sync) and some automation scripts, it's possible to schedule regular snapshots and automatically upload these to DropBox.
 - Automation is configured to perform a weekly snapshot, whilst checking for new snapshots to sync daily.

+## Heating Control

+- When the back door (ZigBee sensor) is left open, then Nest Heating Operation Mode is set to Eco.
+Once the door is closed it's returned to it's previous state (off, heat or eco)

 ## Power Control

 - Turning on specific lights in the morning and 1 hour before sunset